NicMcPhee/web-sockets-example/DEVELOPMENT.md

 ### Make sure you have Mongo running on your computer

-For all of this to work, it's critical that you have Mongo installed and working, as described in the system setup documentation from the beginning of the semester.
+For all of this to work, it's critical that you have Mongo installed and working.
+This should be true for all the lab computers, but if you want to also work on your own computer you may need to set it up as described in the system setup documentation from the beginning of the semester.

 If you're unsure if it's set up and working correctly, try running `mongo`.
 If your MongoDB server isn't running you'll likely get an error message like: